-Honda Accord owners have reported 37 problems related to transmission solenoid (under the power train category).
+Honda Accord owners have reported 38 problems related to transmission solenoid (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Honda Accord based on all problems reported for the Accord.

 We driving on 35w -south at around 60 miles an hour and the vehicle turned itself to 1st gear.
 Had to pull over to shoulder and called aaa.
 Was told that solenoid to be replaced.
 After the replacement, car was ok and again, after few miles, has a similar incident on 494, where the gear shifted back to a lower gear at 60 miles an hour and missed a fully loaded walmart truck by inches!
 I had to spend 1800$ to get the transmission fixed.